-All Sirar's critical infrastructure equipment at the primary site (Sirar's data center) have builtin hardware fault-tolerance and configured to be highly available with auto-failover switching.
+All Sirar's critical infrastructure equipment at the primary site (Sirar's data centre) have built-in hardware fault-tolerance and configured to be highly available with auto-failover switching.
 Sirar currently maintains copies of backup media and infrastructure system software, which include but are not limited to PKI services related critical data, database records for all certificates issued and audit related data at its offsite business continuity and disaster recovery storage facilities.